HIPAA and HITECH

-We offer very competitive flat rates and service packages for many HIPAA compliance matters.
-Kevin Little and Lee Hamil Little have extensive experience as lawyers and hold Martindale Hubbell's AV rating, its highest rating.
-To schedule a consultation with one of our attorneys, email us at firstname.lastname@example.org or contact us at our office nearest you.
+We offer flat rates and service packages for many HIPAA compliance matters.
+Our firm holds Martindale Hubbell's AV rating, its highest rating.
+To schedule a consultation with one of our experienced health law attorneys, contact us today.

 HIPAA and Protected Health Information